 Protecting Public Health and the Environment.

-Excessive lead exposure can cause seizures, brain and kidney damage, mental retardation and/or behavioral disorders.
-Children six and under are most at risk because their bodies are growing quickly.
+Excessive lead exposure can cause seizures, brain and kidney damage, mental retardation, and/or behavioral disorders.
+Children that are 6 years of age and under are most at risk because their bodies are growing quickly.
 Research suggests that the primary sources of lead exposure for most children are deteriorating lead-based paint, lead-contaminated dust, and lead-contaminated residential soil.

 Air Quality Toxics AnalystDr.
 Carl BrownDEQ State OfficeAir Quality Division1440 N. HiltonBoise, ID 83706(208) email@example.com